 Always look into the issue that’s been raised.
 Complaints made on a social media may be entirely reasonable objections, even if they’re expressed on a public forum or in an unpleasant way.

 Negative feedback can be an opportunity to learn which areas of your business aren’t working as well as they could.
 Lots of complaints about the same issue would be a clear sign of a specific problem.

 Use your common sense; don't match an unhappy customer's tone in your response even if they are hurtful or rude.
 Though you may feel offended, angry or misrepresented, it's vital to keep your replies professional and neutral.

-Dispute Resolution Ombudsman's Judith Turner advises implementing a social media policy.
+Judith Turner from the Dispute Resolution Ombudsman advises implementing a social media policy.
 In addition to general guidelines around how formal or informal you want to be, thinking about how you will deal with any negativity ahead of time gives you and your staff a procedure to follow when problems arise.